 KEY LAND ISSUES AND GOVERNMENT INTERVENTIONS

 improvements in their tenure security or improvements in their access to land.
-Land-ceiling laws are easily evaded by landlords and have not resulted in redistribution of significant amounts of land to the poor.
-Tenancy reform laws have done little to enhance tenure security among the poor and, in many respects, have made it harder for poor families to access land through lease (Hanstad et al. 2005; GOI 2009a).
+ST members in particular have not only not seen improvements but have had their land rights further eroded.
+Land-ceiling laws are easily evaded by landlords and have not resulted in redistribution of significant amounts of land to the poor (with the exception of West Bengal and Kerala).
+Tenancy reform laws have done little to enhance tenure security among the poor and, in many respects, have made it harder for poor families to access land through lease.
+Women’s land rights have been enhanced legally, but little change has yet to be seen on the ground.
+(Hanstad et al. 2005; GOI 2009a)

 Freshwater (Lakes, Rivers, Groundwater)